vincenzodomina/open-co-scientist/README.md

 ### 🔄 Research Workflow

-1. Scientists provide research goals in natural language
+1. Scientists provide research goals or even seed ideas in natural language
-2. The system analyzes and configures a tailored research plan
+2. The Supervisor Agent parses the assigned goal into a research plan configuration
+3. The Supervisor agent assigns the specialized agents to the worker queue and allocates resources.
-3. Specialized agents generate, evaluate, rank, and refine hypotheses
+4. Specialized agents generate, evaluate, rank, and refine hypotheses
-4. Scientists receive comprehensive research overviews with testable hypotheses
+5. Scientists receive comprehensive research overviews with testable hypotheses

 ### 🛠️ Key Capabilities